eli-bigman/zkPass-tutorial/README.md

 # zkPass-tutorial-examples
-Official samples for integrating with zkPass protocol.
+Example repo for integrating with zkPass protocol.

 For more information, see [here](https://zkpass.gitbook.io/zkpass).